jenkins-rpu-gsoc-2024/Github-Permission/README.md

   Build Triggers: "GitHub hook trigger for GITScm polling"

   Credentials: Two credentials are necessary.
-One is an SSH Username with private key, another is a Secret text with ID is "github-token"
+One is an SSH Username with the private key, another is a Secret text with an ID "github-token"